-Drake Bernstein enters his second year as UGA assistant women's tennis coach in 2013-14.
+Drake Bernstein recently completed his second year as UGA assistant women's tennis coach in 2014.
 A member of the 2008 national champion Georgia men's tennis team, Bernstein was named to his current position in July of 2012.

 A native of nearby Winder, Ga., Bernstein returned to Georgia prior to the 2012-13 campaign after spending one season as an assistant coach for the University of Alabama women's tennis team.
 The Crimson Tide finished the season No. 11 - their highest final ranking in program history.
 Alabama posted an 18-5 record, claimed the SEC Western Division with a 10-1 league mark and played host to an NCAA Regional for the first time in school history.